jlesage/docker-handbrake/README.md

 **NOTE**: All default presets, along with personalized/custom ones, can be seen with the HandBrake GUI.

+**NOTE**: The status and progression of conversions performed by the automatic video converter can only be seen in the container's log.
+It is not something visible from the GUI.
+Container's log can be obtained by executing the command `docker log handbrake`, where `handbrake` is the name of the container.

 ### Multiple Watch Folders

 If needed, up to 4 additionnal watch folders can be used: